Instructions for Authors1. Submissions

 Please number pages consecutively.
 Notes will appear as footnotes in the published journal, but in typescript should be printed in one double-spaced sequence at the end of the document, beginning on a new page.
-Number notes consecutively through the document; an initial unnumbered note may be added following peer review to give brief acknowledgements.
+Number notes consecutively through the document; an initial unnumbered footnote may be added following peer review to give brief acknowledgements.
 Copies of any illustrations (normally a maximum of two) should be supplied as separate high-resolution files, clearly labelled ('Fig. 1' etc.).
 If they are to be integrated with the text, the preferred location should be indicated by a textual note.

 Type with a minimum of formatting, unjustified on the right, without hyphenation except for compound words.
 Use the tab key once for paragraph indents.
 Where possible use Times as the base font and Symbol for special characters.
 Please take care to ensure thorn and yogh characters are displaying correctly.